Xutix388383/EthanHub/README.md

-# Gunfight Unlocker Visualizer
+# Script Previewer

-A web-based tool to test and visualize Roblox unlocker scripts.
+A futuristic web-based tool to test and visualize Roblox unlocker scripts.
 Paste your Lua script, and if it creates a GUI, you'll see a live preview.
+Includes script history tracking and interactive simulation.

 ## Features
 - Lua syntax highlighting
-- GUI detection and simulation
+- Real-time GUI simulation
-- Anti-detection status
+- Script history sidebar
-- Gothic-themed interface
+- Futuristic neon styling

 ## Deploy with Netlify
 1. Push this repo to GitHub